FuelCell Energy Inc. (FCEL) Shares Decline Despite Market Challenges

 Sponsored

-The average price suggested by analysts for FCEL is $3.26, which is $1.22 above the current market price.
-The public float for FCEL is 405.31M, and currently, shorts hold a 16.95% of that float.
-The average trading volume for FCEL on April 24, 2023 was 10.10M shares.
+The average price predicted for FuelCell Energy Inc. (FCEL) by analysts is $3.26, which is $1.46 above the current market price.
+The public float for FCEL is 405.31M, and at present, short sellers hold a 17.80% of that float.
+On April 27, 2023, the average trading volume of FCEL was 9.99M shares.

 FCEL’s Market Performance